keivrijdag/keivrijdag/README.md

 At around November 2019, a Keivrijdag regular, Theo Pannetier, decided to enrich the Scottish culture in Stirling by organising a Keivrijdag there in parallel, where it will be called 'Creagfriday'.
+Similar to the Giacomonday's first era, the 'Creagfriday' died a silent death at around March 2020.